-When you’ve been together for as long as Sue and Nigel have (an impressive 29 years!) it’s only right that you pick up a few friends along the way, and with around 80 people at their Plough Inn Leigh Wedding (with so many more joining them for the evening reception), this was definitely a reunion to remember!
+When you’ve been together for as long as Sue and Nigel have (an impressive 29 years!) it’s only right that you pick up a few friends along the way.
+With around 80 people at their Plough Inn Leigh Wedding (with so many more joining them for the evening reception), this was definitely a reunion to remember!

-In the gorgeous surroundings of The Plough Inn Leigh, Sue and Nigel wedding welcomed all of their friends and family to a vintage inspired ceremony complete with Tweed suits, flat caps and some really cool Morris Minor cars.
-Nigel’s brother Ian owned one of the Morris Minor’s and the couple hired another to really set the scene… much like a 1920s or 30s wedding, straight off a Hollywood movie set.
+In the gorgeous surroundings of The Plough Inn Leigh, Sue and Nigel wedding welcomed all of their friends and family.
+It was a vintage inspired ceremony complete with Tweed suits, flat caps and some really cool Morris Minor cars.
+Nigel’s brother Ian owned one of the Morris Minor’s and the couple hired another to really set the scene.
+Much like a 1920s or 30s wedding, straight off a Hollywood movie set.

-With friends and family joining them from all parts of the country for their wedding day, it was really important for me to make sure that I captured the sense of reunion.
-It was especially sweet to see Nigel and Sue’s mums both meet for the first time, even despite the fact that their children had been together for almost 30 years.
+Friends and family joining them from all parts of the country for their wedding day.
+It was really important for me to make sure that I captured the sense of reunion.
+It was especially sweet to see Nigel and Sue’s mums both meet for the first time.
+Even despite the fact that their children had been together for almost 30 years.
 These moments are so special, these unions so important, that if I missed them I would feel I was letting the couple down.

-When I first met with Sue and Nigel they commented on a some of the photos albums that I had on display at The Plough, so straight away I knew that they favoured a more casual, and relaxed style of candid photos.
-From the guests milling around before the ceremony to everyone dancing the night away at the reception, I aimed to captured the true joy of this occasion in a natural, fun and un-staged way and both of them couldn’t have been more pleased with their wedding album, so it’s a win-win for everyone!
+When I first met with Sue and Nigel they commented on a some of the photos albums that I had on display at The Plough.
+So straight away I knew that they favoured a more casual, and relaxed style of candid photos.
+From the guests milling around before the ceremony to everyone dancing the night away at the reception.
+I aimed to captured the true joy of this occasion in a natural, fun and un-staged way.
+Both of them couldn’t have been more pleased with their wedding album, so it’s a win-win for everyone!